Heavily armed US agents on city streets: Can Trump do that?

 IS IT LEGAL FOR FEDERAL FORCES TO BE USED LIKE THIS?

 Yes, to a certain extent.
 Federal authorities can enforce federal laws on federal property, like the courthouse in downtown Portland.
-But state and local officials have not authorized the federal government to operate outside their jurisdiction, and that has raised constitutional issues now being challenged in court.
+But state and local officials say the federal agents have operated beyond their jurisdiction, and that has raised constitutional issues now being challenged in court.
 As Michael Dorf, a professional of constitutional law at Cornell University, told The Associated Press, “The idea that there’s a threat to a federal courthouse and the federal authorities are going to swoop in and do whatever they want to do without any cooperation and coordination with state and local authorities is extraordinary outside the context of a civil war."

 EVEN IF IT’S LEGAL, IS IT A GOOD IDEA?